kyleFortuin2709/SuperDuperTeam2/README.md

 ## Heavy Considerations
 - In the event that a function has more than 3 parameters consider whether or not that function is following the SRP.
 - Avoid Duplicate Code
+- Regions are considered anti-patterns, as they require more work which does not increase the quality/readability of the code.
+Do not use them.